 Nashville’s Downtown Core

 The Nashville Murals tour doesn’t cover the downtown core, but there’s a lot of street art to be found there.
 They are all sprinkled in with the bars and museums and you can fairly easily cover them in a two hour self-guided walking tour.
-I suggest that you start at the Johnny Cash mural on 300 4th Avenue South.
-Then proceed down 5th Avenue past the Ryman as far as Church street to spot the remaining murals mentioned below.
+Simply proceed down 5th Avenue past the Ryman as far as Church street to spot the remaining murals mentioned below.

 This was my favorite mural downtown.
 The sweeping calligraphy technique has such scale and the message was romantic and hopeful.
 People walk past this mural all day long without pulling back far enough to see the message.